 Online classes are conducted on the Internet, in synchronous (chat-based) and asynchronous (threaded discussions) settings, and face-to-face classes are offered at the West Los Angeles Graduate Campus, on the East Coast, and at a national conference location.
 To facilitate online communication and assignment completion, all students are required to purchase a laptop computer.

 Most students accepted into the program have at least three years of relevant experience beyond a masters degree and at least five years of experience in an educational technology environment.
-Although the Fall term and courses begin in September, a five-day mandatory TechCamp© takes place in July.
+Although the Fall term and courses begin in September, a five-day mandatory TechCamp© takes place in July or August.
 Attendance for face-to-face sessions is required for five extended weeks (most occurring over a part of weekend) each year.

 Read our quarterly news update to learn more.